September 4, 2025

 Tips & Tricks

-Unlimited data plans seem to get all the attention these days, but the truth is, not everyone needs unlimited data.
+Unlimited data plans seem to get all the attention, but not everyone needs unlimited data.
 In fact, some people may not need a data plan at all.
 According to OpenSignal, most mobile on-screen time is spent on Wi-Fi (77%-88%) rather than on mobile data.
-So if you’re connected to Wi-Fi most of the time anyway – even when away from home – why pay for a data plan you don’t need?
+So if you’re connected to Wi-Fi most of the time anyway – even when away from home taking advantage of Wi-Fi hotspots – why pay for a data plan you don’t need?

 Category Provider Plan Name Price per Month